krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

           maximum ticket lifetime.
 If you request a longer ticket lifetime, it will be automatically truncated to the maximum lifetime.

-..
-[1] Note: the realm EXAMPLE.COM must be listed in your computer's
-       Kerberos configuration file, :ref:`krb5.conf(5)`.

 .. _view_tkt: